AdMoR/admor.github.io/_posts/2021-08-07-The VQGAN CLIP model.markdown

 ## What can you create ?

+Select **a prompt** and the model will give you an image **corresponding to the inputed text**.

 #### Some examples

-![I'm in love with a robot](/assets/img/robot_love.png) I'm in love with a robot
+![I'm in love with a robot](/assets/img/robot_love.png) Input : I'm in love with a robot

-![Back to the pit](/assets/img/back_to_the_pit.png) Back to the pit
+![Back to the pit](/assets/img/back_to_the_pit.png) Input : Back to the pit

 ![Chicken_surf](/assets/img/chicken_surf.png)
-Chicken surf
+Input : Chicken surf

 ![Toaster_forest](/assets/img/toaster_forest.png)
-Toaster forest
+Input : Toaster forest

 ![the_rave](/assets/img/the_rave.png)
-The rave
+Input : The rave

 ![colorful_mushrooms](/assets/img/colorful_mushrooms.png)
-Colorful mushrooms
+Input : Colorful mushrooms

 ![chicken_boulder_land](/assets/img/chicken_boulder_land.png)
-Chicken boulder land
+Input : Chicken boulder land